Matzpen: Beyond organizational existence – Matzpen's legacy

 With the rise of new, vibrant and less ideologically rigid protest movements in the 1980s, in opposition to the continued occupation and to the war in Lebanon (Committee for Solidarity with Birzeit University, committees against torture and house demolitions, Yesh Gvul, Alternative Information Center, Workers Advice Center, and so on), the different factions of Matzpen lost much of their raison d'etre.
 The space for overall left-wing organizations, with comprehensive political agendas, shrank with the growing focus on the occupation and its consequences.
 Many activists sought new organizational forms in order to enhance their ability to make an effective contribution to the political struggle, without carrying cumbersome ideological and organizational baggage.
 Much of the energy of the Revolutionary Communist League, for example, went into creating and maintaining the Alternative Information Center, which effectively depleted the League of its own organizational capacity.
 As a result, most of the Matzpen factions ceased to have a distinct organizational existence by the late 1980s, if not before that.
 Many of their former members though, continue to participate as dedicated individuals in various activities against the occupation and for workers and human rights.

-In 1995 former members of Derech ha-Nitzotz established the Da'am Workers Party, which remains active to this day.
+In 1995 former members of Derekh HaNitzotz established the Da'am Workers Party, which remains active to this day.

 A documentary about the group, entitled "Matzpen", was made by Eran Torbiner in 2003.
 Another documentary about Avangard was produced in 2009 by Tom Carmi (son of two former leaders of the group) and presented at the Tel Aviv Docaviv festival.
 It is titled "Away from the Tribe's Centre", and was awarded second prize in the students' films competition.
 In these documentaries as well as most other books by and interviews with members who ended up in different factions, the doctrinal differences that led to their divergent paths disappear from view.
 The focus almost invariably is on activities against the occupation, anti-Zionist positions, the sense of dissent, and so on, which they all shared, rather than on what had set them apart.